pengguanya/pd1_nivolumab/README.md

 - **Dataset Diversity:**
   Use a larger and more diverse dataset instead of a single replicated sequence to help the model generalize better.

-- **Masked Language Modeling:**
-  Introduce masking during training (e.g., replacing a fraction of input tokens with a mask token) so that the model learns to predict missing tokens rather than simply copying the input.

 - **Fine-Tuning:**
   Fine-tune the model on antibody-specific or PD-1-related datasets to improve its biological relevance.